phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 In the code above, replace `MobileServiceUrl` and `AppKey` with the mobile service URL and application key of your mobile service.
 Both of these are available on the Windows Azure Management Portal, by selecting your mobile service and then clicking on "Dashboard".

-If desired, you can also create your client using an NSURL object.
+If you have a NSURL object, you can use that to create your client as well.

 	MSClient *client = [MSClient clientWithApplicationURL:(NSURL *)url
 								 applicationKey:(NSString *)string];

 ## <a name="table-reference"></a>How to: Create a table reference</h2>

-The first thing you need is to get a reference to the table you want to query, update, or delete items from.
+Before you can access data from your mobile service, you must get a reference to the table you want to query, update, or delete items from.

 	MSTable *table = [client tableWithName:@"ToDoItem"]; // replace "ToDoItem" with the name of your table.

 <h2><a name="querying"></a>How to: Query data from a mobile service</h2>

 Once you have a MSTable object you can then create your query.
-To start, lets do a simple query to get all the items in our todo table.
-In this case, we will just write the text of the task to the log.
+The following simple query gets all the items in our ToDoItem table.

 	[table readWithCompletion:^(NSArray *items, NSInteger totalCount, NSError *error) {
 		if(error) {